Nicolas-Thomazo/Data_Science/README.md

 ### Course 3 : [Data science methodology](https://www.coursera.org/learn/data-science-methodology?specialization=ibm-data-science)

-I add a folder **3.Methodology** with two articles about it.
+I add a folder `3.Methodology` with two articles about it.
 The first one describe the methodoly and the second one is a study of case with the application of the methodology.

 * In this course I learn
     - methodology of a data science project
-    - working with data (cleaning, importing, manipulation)
+    - major steps involved in tackling a data science problem
 * [Badge](https://www.youracclaim.com/org/ibm/badge/data-science-methodology)
 * [Certificate](https://www.coursera.org/account/accomplishments/records/WUHQRQWVLXBG)
 *